Understanding Coinbase’s GDAX Cryptocurrency Exchange

 Coinbase’s GDAX is a cryptocurrency exchange that trades USD for Bitcoin, Ethereum, and Litecoin, allows some coin-to-coin exchange, and pairs with Coinbase.

 More specifically, GDAX allows users to trade 1.
 USD and Euros for Bitcoin, Ethereum, and Litecoin, 2. the British Pound (GBP) for Bitcoin, and 3.
-Bitcoin for Ethereum and Litecoin.
+Bitcoin for Ether and Litecoin (and therefore Ether for Bitcoin and Litecoin for Bitcoin).
 NOTE: This means not all trade types are offered.
 For example, one can’t trade Litecoin for Ethereum directly.

 While choices of what alt-coins one can trade are limited, GDAX is notably a smart place to start for anyone who wants to trade cryptocurrency.
 GDAX can operate in nearly every state in the U.S., it pairs with Coinbase, it has low fees, and can be used to convert USD back and forth from cryptocurrency.
 In those respects it really checks all the boxes for someone wanting to get into cryptocurrency trading.